Steve7even/PsiBarConverter/README.md

 # PsiBarConverter
 Simple Converter App

+## Description
-Based on Xamarin Forms
+- Based on Xamarin Forms.
-Using the Xamarin Forms Shell
+- Using the Xamarin Forms Shell.
+- Deployable to iOS and Android.